How safe are the residence halls and apartments?

 Which apartment complex should I choose to live in?

 It depends on what you like.
-All three facilities (University Village, Wilkins and Yudof) include individual and shared bedroom spaces as well as 9 ½ and 11 ½ month contract options.
+All three facilities (University Village, Wilkins and Yudof) include individual and shared bedroom spaces.
 University Village and Yudof are larger facilities and therefore have more rooms available for signup.

 Can I see a room?